diekhans/PrimerS-JuJu/README.md

-# PrimerJuJu
+# PrimersJuJu
-Tools to assist with primer design
+Tools to assist with designing multiple primers.